alexispurslane/quake-emacs/README.md

 ## Why?

-If you want to use Emacs, but you also:
+If you want to use Emacs, but you:

-- just want to sit down and have your shiny new editor work *right away*, and
+1. just want to sit down and have your new editor work well and look good *right away*, and
-- don't want the complexity, abstraction, and isolation of an Emacs distribution,
+2. don't want the complexity, abstraction, and lack of documentation of an Emacs distribution,

 then Quake Emacs is for you.
+People tend to use Emacs for three main things: **code editing**, **writing**, and **note-taking**.
+Quake Emacs aims to provide a lean, fast, focused, and modern experience for all three of those purposes right out of the box, while remaining **one single 1000-line file** by leveraging vanilla Emacs's capabilities as much as possible.

 ## How to install